-Khushi Prajapati faces unwanted, early marriage as a way for her family to cope with poverty The Azad Foundation’s Women on Wheels program, supported by AJWS, allows Azad to train women to become taxi drivers and earn money.
+Khushi Prajapati faces unwanted, early marriage as a way for her family to cope with poverty.
+To escape this unwanted destiny, she seeks assistance from The Azad Foundation's Women on Wheels program that trains women to become taxi drivers and earn money.

 About American Jewish World Service